JavierSegoviaCordoba/semver-gradle-plugin/.docs/docs/examples/ONE_PROJECT.md

 Version should be similar to the previous one (only timestamp changes)

-## 3. Add the new file to git, commit it, and run `./gradlew semverCreateTag`
+## 3. Add the new file to git, commit it, and run `./gradlew createSemverTag`

 - Promotes the current state to be a new version.
 A new tag is created with the value `v0.1.0`